AlgyJr/ios_guides/Custom-Views.md

 will load `CaptionableImageView.xib` and set up the internal view hierarchy and outlets for us.

-### Why you should't set top-level view's custom class
+### Why you shouldn't set top-level view's custom class

 Recall from [above](#how-views-are-defined-and-instantiated) that when `instantiateWithOwner` is called on a nib, any view in the nib will be